tlvaldepena/vectorsurv.org/index.md

 VectorSurv was formed as a partnership of the Mosquito and Vector Control Association of California, representing more than 60 local mosquito and vector control agencies in California; the California Department of Public Health; and the Davis Arbovirus Research and Training (DART) Lab at the University of California, Davis.

-In recent years, VectorSurv has expanded to include other states, and the system now serves California, Utah, New Jersey, Hawaii, North Carolina, Tennessee, and the U.S. territory of Guam.
+In recent years, VectorSurv has expanded to include other states, and the system now serves California, Utah, New Jersey, Arizona, Hawaii, North Carolina, Tennessee, and the U.S. territory of Guam.

 Much of the data in VectorSurv can be visualized on our mapping website, **VectorSurv Maps** ([https://maps.vectorsurv.org](https://maps.vectorsurv.org)).
 This website shows past and present results of surveillance for arboviruses, including West Nile virus and St. Louis encephalitis virus, and the spread of the invasive mosquitoes, Aedes aegypti, Aedes albopictus, and Aedes notoscriptus.